Ficelloo/roblox-ace-poc-2023/README.md

 # What tools used here to reproduce 7ap's vuln?

-https://github.com/ElCapor/lego-exploder made by mogus#2891 with a bit of Ficello.zip#9910 help
+https://github.com/ElCapor/lego-exploder made by mogus with a bit of Ficello help

 # Credits:
 7ap
 mogus
-Ficello.zip
+Ficello